 There is a lack of clarity in the 2014 Petroleum Law regarding the issue of whether addenda to the contracts (beyond the "main terms") will remain confidential.
 It is recommended that subsequent EITI reports in Mozambique clarify this issue.
 For mining, there is no clarity at policy level regarding whether mining contracts must be publicly available, nor whether they are standardised or subject to direct negotiation.
-However, the Mining Law of 2014 requires that contracts are published within 30 days of signing.
 Again, it is recommended that there is clarity on this issue in subsequent EITI reports.
-It is also noted that there are significant delays in the publication of mining contracts; for instance, the contracts of Jindal, Rubi Mining, and three contracts signed in 2014 are still not publicly available.